starlight-go/starlight/README.md

 ## Functions

 You can pass go functions that the script can call by passing your function in with the rest of the globals.
-Some caveats: starlark ints always come in as int64, not "int".
-Positional args are passed to your function and converted to their respective go types.
+Positional args are passed to your function and converted to their appropriate go type if possible.
 Kwargs passed from starlark scripts are currently ignored.

 ## Caching